 - 1. Boot the collector from the SL1 ISO. - 2.
 Select Install EM7.
 The Model Type window appears. - 3.
 Select Collector or Message Collector and then select [Continue]. - 4.
-The Military Unique Deployment window appears.
-Do not select [Enable] on this window if you are not using a Military Unique Deployment. - 5.
-After the installer for the collector is loaded, the Network Configuration window appears. - 6.
+After the installer for the collector is loaded, the Network Configuration window appears. - 5.
 Enter the following information: - IP Address.
 Type the primary IP address of the collector. - Netmask.
 Type the netmask for the primary IP address of the collector. - Gateway.
 Type the IP address for the network gateway. - DNS Server.
 Type the IP address for the primary Nameserver. - Hostname.
 Type the hostname for the collector. - 7.
 Select [Continue].
 The System Password window appears. - 8.
 Type the password for the em7admin user on the operating system and select [Continue]. - 9.
 Type the password for the em7admin user again and select [Continue]. - 10.
-If you are using a VMware instance, after the collector reboots, follow the instructions in "Installing VMware Tools" in the Installation manual. - 11.
+If you are using a VMware instance, after the collector reboots, follow the instructions to install VMware tools. - 11.
 After you install the SL1 Collector, upgrade the collector if needed to make sure the collector is running the same version of SL1 that the Database Server is running.
 Then you can connect the new collector with the SL1 Database Server.